CulturalMe/meteor-slingshot/README.md

 });
 ```

-This will use `FileReader` to show the image from the local source until it is
-uploaded to the server.
+This will use [Blob URLs](http://caniuse.com/#feat=bloburls) to show the image from the local source until it is uploaded to the server.
+If Blob URL's are not available it will attempt to use `FileReader` to generate a base64 encoded url representing the data as a fallback.

 ### AWS S3